-After supplying working parties for the Royal Engineers while billeted in Arras, the battalion is involved in various front line periods in the area of Arras.
+After supplying working parties for the Royal Engineers while billeted in Arras, the battalion is involved in action on the Green Line north of Fampoux near Arras.

 -